Sentry Page Protection

 Australian Dollar Monthly Chart

-For the month of December the Aussie dollar has lost -0.42%.
-It closed the week above the short term trend 50 + 200 day moving averages and between the intermediate term trend 20 + 65 week moving averages.
-It closed the month of November above the long term trend 10 month moving average switching the long term outlook to bullish until months end.
+For the month of April the Aussie dollar has gained +0.49%.
+It closed the week between the short term trend 50 + 200 day moving averages and between the intermediate term trend 20 + 65 week moving averages.
+It closed the month of April below the long term trend 10 month moving average keeping the long term outlook bearish until months end.

 (Intermediate Term Neutral)